CarouselSMS/open_market/README.md

-Open Market integration kit
+OpenMarket integration kit
 ===========================

-Open Market integration kit is intended to help working with the Open Market API from your Ruby applications.
+OpenMarket integration kit is intended to help working with the OpenMarket API from your Ruby applications.

-To use the kit, you need to be a registered user of Open Market (http://openmarket.com) and have Account ID and Account Password.
+To use the kit, you need to be a registered user of OpenMarket (http://openmarket.com) and have Account ID and Account Password.